Jon B. Simonis

-Jon Barry Simonis, also known as the Ski Mask Rapist, is an American serial rapist who committed crimes in 12 states between 1979 and 1981.
+Jon Barry Simonis (born January 1951), also known as the Ski Mask Rapist, is an American serial rapist who committed crimes in 12 states between 1979 and 1981.
 He confessed to at least 81 attacks and was sentenced to 21 life terms with an additional 2,690 years in prison.
 Investigators believe they could connect him to 130 attacks across the country.

 Early life

 Jon B. Simonis grew up in Lake Charles, Louisiana.
 His family moved to Ohio when his father was transferred to a military base.
 Simonis was an athlete at Bloom-Carroll High School and graduated in 1969.
 His school superintendent described him as "a popular boy".
 He served in the army in Europe from 1973 to 1977 and then returned to Lake Charles.
 He also worked as a lab technician and an attendant in a cardiology unit.
 He was reported to have an IQ of 128.